HaaarshB/Bend-Forming/README.md

 It combines CNC wire bending with mechanical joints to construct reticulated structures from a spool of wire feedstock.

 This repository contains fabrication and accuracy algorithms for Bend-Forming, developed by Harsh G. Bhundiya at MIT AeroAstro.
-See the "Exemplar Structures" folder for examples of prototypes made with the process.
+See the "Exemplary Structures" folder for examples of prototypes made with the process.
 For questions and comments, contact bhundiya@mit.edu.

 Here is the Stanford bunny fabricated with Bend-Forming: